Today, we’ll be talking about how long fresh eggs last. Also, we will be throwing in a couple of fresh egg storing tips along the way.

 Whether you choose to wash your eggs or not, there would come a time you would have to refrigerate them if you want to make them last.

 Eggs could last for up until a month outside of the refrigerator.
-If you finish your egg before a month, then refrigeration should not be an issue as well.
+If you consume your eggs within a month, then the need for refrigeration isn’t as critical.
 Just keep the bloom, and it will be fine and dandy.

 On the other hand, you might have more eggs than you can handle.
 In this case, you would have to refrigerate it.